joemasilotti/masilotti.com/_posts/2023-02-09-progressively-enhanced-turbo-native-apps-in-the-app-store.md

 ---
-title: Progressively enhanced Turbo Native apps in the App Store
+title: Progressively enhanced Hotwire Native apps in the App Store
 date: 2023-02-09
-description: Turbo Native is a game changer for small teams.
+description: Hotwire Native is a game changer for small teams.
 Here's how folks are leveraging native SDKs to enhance their hybrid apps.
 ---

-[Turbo Native](https://github.com/hotwired/turbo-ios) is a small framework to build high-fidelity hybrid apps.
+[Hotwire Native](https://native.hotwired.dev) is a small framework to build high-fidelity hybrid apps.
 It renders your Ruby on Rails site inside a native iOS shell, like a tab bar or navigation controller.

 Reusing your existing HTML + CSS means you can push an update to your website and your mobile app gets new features for free.
 All without having to release a new version to the App Store.

 This is a game changer for small teams who don’t have a dedicated mobile developer.
 It lets Rails developers do what they do best: write Ruby code.

 And the best part?
 Really important screens can also be progressively enhanced when needed.
-Turbo Native offers hooks to drop down and interact directly with native iOS APIs.
+Hotwire Native offers hooks to drop down and interact directly with native iOS APIs.

 Think native maps, access to the contact book, push notifications, and more.
 All ways of making your hybrid mobile app feel a little more native.

-Here’s how businesses are using Turbo Native to make high-fidelity mobile apps with native SDK integrations.
+Here’s how businesses are using Hotwire Native to make high-fidelity mobile apps with native SDK integrations.

 ## Offline access with Context Travel